rhys-rushton/testauto/README.md

 a negative result.
 This script will also pick up on any patients who may be duplicates.

 ## Table of Contents
-- How to run and install
+- [How to Run and Install] How to Run and Install
 - How to use
 - Dependencies
 - Checking for duplicates